Looking to produce some eye-candy to score a little media attention? Here's our guide to what the media are looking for...

 Put your worries aside and say goodbye to the days of low-res images!
 Every Free Range Stock image has a 4000 dpi quality, meaning you'll never need to search for a 72-dpi image replacement ever again.

-Just when you thought finding images were hard enough…where do you find stock video content?
+Just when you thought finding images was hard enough…where do you find stock video content?
 The answer is Videvo.
 Although you’d don’t technically own anything you download, it’s free to use and well within legal rights.

 So what’s the catch?!
 Well, they do have a ‘karma’ policy and encourage you to share your experience via social media, although this is not compulsory so the choice is yours.